 Belgium closely followed France on several occasions.
 Two times the regular organisation was left by UGLE, both times the Landmarks of ‘something higher’ and/or politics in the lodges was dropped.
 In the end only the Regular Grand Lodge of Belgium remained regular (a split off when the mother organisation took another path), 1.600 members, about 6,5% of the Belgian Freemasons.
 So what about the rest?
 The Grandorient of Belgium has about 10.000 members, 42%; the Grand Lodge (not the Regular GL) 3.500 members, 15%.
 Then we have Le Droit Humain with 6.500 members, 27% and a bunch of small organisations with only 1, 2 or 3 lodges (mostly mixed).

 The Netherlands are probably more representative for Freemasonry worldwide.
 The Grand Orient supposedly has some 6.000 members (92%).
-There are four mixed organisations, Le Droit Humain with about 350 members (5%), the Nederlandse Grootloge voor Gemengde Vrijmetselarij with 100 members (1,8%), the Nederlands Verbond Van Vrijmetselaren with only 1 lodge left and I believe that the Grandorient of Luxembourgh has two lodges.
+There are five mixed organisations, Le Droit Humain with about 350 members (5%), the Nederlandse Grootloge voor Gemengde Vrijmetselarij with 100 members (1,8%), the Nederlands Verbond Van Vrijmetselaren with only 1 lodge left, the Grandorient of Luxembourgh has one lodges.
+Then there are three lodges of the Verenigde Vrijmetselaars Loges Nederland and two independent lodges.
+Lastly, there is one women-only lodge in the Netherlands and two ‘in the making’.

-There is no women-only Freemasonry in the Netherlands, but the Vitae Feminea Textura is said to have 500 members.
+Then there is the the Vitae Feminea Textura (‘weavers’) is said to have 500 members.

 Also note that the Netherlands have no irregular men-only lodges, unlike the neighbours to the south.